Stock market today: Trump's tariff hikes pull Asian shares, US futures sharply lower

 Stock market today: Trump’s tariff hikes pull Asian shares, US futures sharply lower

-BANGKOK (AP) — Asian markets and U.S. futures tumbled Thursday following U.S. President Donald Trump ’s announcement of big increases in tariffs on imports of goods from around the world.
+BANGKOK (AP) — Shares tumbled in Europe and Asia and U.S. futures tumbled Thursday following U.S. President Donald Trump ’s announcement of big increases in tariffs on imports of goods from around the world.

 The announcement came as a “major shock,” Yeap Junrong of IG said in a commentary.
 “China, in particular, was hit with an additional 34% tariff, bringing its total tariff burden to 64% when accounting for previous measures.”